 In the winter, Savannah often gets more sunshine than New Orleans.
 Savannah gets 176 hours of sunny skies this time of year, while New Orleans receives 158 hours of full sun.

 It's quite rainy in New Orleans.
 Savannah usually gets less rain in January than New Orleans.
 Savannah gets 2.9 inches (74 mm) of rain, while New Orleans receives 5.2 inches (131 mm) of rain this time of the year.

 Savannah is around the same temperature as New Orleans in the spring.
-The temperature in Savannah is usually 66°F (19°C) in April, and New Orleans stays around 68°F (20°C).
+The daily temperature in Savannah averages around 66°F (19°C) in April, and New Orleans fluctuates around 68°F (20°C).

 It's quite sunny in New Orleans.
 The sun comes out a lot this time of the year in Savannah.
 Savannah usually receives more sunshine than New Orleans during spring.
 Savannah gets 275 hours of sunny skies, while New Orleans receives 254 hours of full sun in the spring.